 Camping at Black Mountain Campground

-Nestled at the base of Mount Mitchell and close to the scenic Blue Ridge Parkway, Black Mountain Campground in Pisgah National Forest serves as a great basecamp to explore the area with plenty of on-site adventures.
+Nestled at the base of Mount Mitchell and close to the scenic Blue Ridge Parkway in North Carolina, Black Mountain Campground in Pisgah National Forest serves as a great camping base to explore the area with plenty of on-site adventures.

 When the sweltering heat of summer in the city has taken its toll on the family, then head up past 3,000ft where the nights dip down into the 50's and the mild, much less humid days are built for exploring the Appalachians.

-Setting up a basecamp at Black Mountain Campground will give you access to a lot of adventure without ever having to get back in the rig again until you break camp.
+Setting up your camping base at Black Mountain Campground will give you access to a lot of adventure without ever having to get back in the rig again until you break camp.
 After a 4pm check-in, a great post-ride hike is the short 1/2-mile round trip up to Setrock Creek Falls.
 The Setrock Creek Falls trail picks up near Campsite #15 (which is without a doubt the jewel of the 41 available) and then brushes again by the South Toe River.

 Setrock Creek Falls itself is a charming location with some big boulders, nooks, and crannies to explore.
 In the summer months you can still make it back to camp to prepare dinner and get a campfire started before the sun dips behind Mt.
 Mitchell.

 With trailheads right from Black Mountain Campground, there is a hike for all levels – difficult to easy:

 - Mt Mitchell: 11.2 miles RT to Mt Mitchell - highest peak in North Carolina at 6684 ft - strenuous